Sjoerd-de-Witte/vb/README.md

 so we knew what would be the maximum amount of calories for the Linear Programming model.

 For the COFANO project I mainly was focussing on collecting knowledge about reinforcement lreaning.
 I did this using Youtube tutorials and documentation of different libraries needed.
 This way I could provide usefull knowledge to the team so they could make convincing choices during the making of the final model.
 I also could share this knowledge with other research groups of the minor.
+Below I will reflect on the making of my own reinforcement learning model.

 ### **Making a reinforcement learning model by myself**
 #### **Situation**